SergioMM0/ManualMigrations_EF/README.md

 The branch [Manual](https://github.com/SergioMM0/ManualMigrations_EF/tree/Manual) contains a folder in /API/SQLScripts that contains all the SQL Scripts for performing manual migrations.

-Notice that this branch contains the database ready to be migrated.
+Notice that this branch contains the database file ready to be migrated.

 ## Executing the migration